Hartford Art Galleries, Museums, Supplies & More

 • Christopher Columbus Statue at 80 Harbor Dr, Middletown

-Ella Burr McManus’ original twenty-four-inch model of Calder’s Stegosaurus was exhibited on May 31, 1972.
-The bright orange-red steel structure, constructed from the sculptor’s plans, rises fifty feet in height and spreads thirty-two feet.
+Ella Burr McManus’ original twenty-four-inch model of Calder’s Stegosaurus was exhibited on May 31, 1972 and the bright orange-red steel structure, constructed from the sculptor’s plans, rises fifty feet in height and spreads thirty-two feet.

 Hartford Art Classes